Acute lymphocytic leukemia

-No alternative treatments have been found to cure acute lymphocytic leukemia.
+No alternative treatments have been proved to cure acute lymphocytic leukemia.
 But some alternative therapies may help ease the side effects of cancer treatment and make you or your child more comfortable.
 Discuss your options with your doctor, as some alternative treatments could interfere with cancer treatments, such as chemotherapy.

 Alternative treatments that may ease signs and symptoms include: